 1. Improved Employee Experience

-Optimising the employee life cycle helps to create a positive employee experience from the start until the end of their service in an organisation.
-This includes an efficient hiring process, effective onboarding programs, and engagement initiatives that keep employees motivated and connected to the organisation.
+Optimising the employee life cycle helps to create a positive employee development from the start until the end of their service in an organisation.
+This includes an efficient recruitment process, effective onboarding programs for new employees, and engagement initiatives that keep employees motivated and connected to the organisation.

 2. Improved Employee Retention